LispEngineer/genera-src/x11/README.md

 * `xlib-patch.lisp` - A Genera patch file that fixes errors when Genera calls the `xlib:set-modifier-mapping` method by replacing it with a noop.
 See source code for details.
+* `set-x-kb-map.lisp` - Command processor command `Set X Keyboard Mapping` that lets Genera 8.3 switch keyboard mappings on the fly from the command line.
+I didn't write this; I cobbled it together from two files found on the Internet.

 If you're using Xquartz, load the patch and then the keyboards you want, then `Save World` (for ease of reuse).
 Then